How is the shared reading selected?

 Participation in terms of time has some minimal cost.
-We can use short texts like a poem, article or essay which minimizes reading time and is effective for discussion.
+Using short texts like a poem, story or essay minimizes reading time and is effective for discussion.
 If the students of one school are fully scheduled during a certain period, then they may select shared reading that is part of their school's curriculum as long as the paired school agrees to take on that reading.

 How often are the discussions held?

 There will be 2 shared reading/discussion(s) in the fall term and 2 in the winter/spring term for each school.